valenjet/upskill-in-testing-with-csharp/manuscript/ch03/chapter03.md

 | Boolean Checks        | Assessing the truthfulness of an expression. |
 | Constraint-Based      | Evaluating whether an instance meets a set of defined constraints. |

+The constraint-based syntax (called using the `Assert.That` method in NUnit) is very powerful.
+In the NUnit framework many legacy assert methods implement their behavior by wrapping a call to `Assert.That`.
+The constraint-based syntax also allows you to implement your own custom constraints.

 #### Primary Versus Secondary Assertions

-The concept of a primary assertion raises the question of secondary assertions.
+The concept of a primary assertion raises the question: What about *secondary* assertions?

 Secondary assertions are additional checks that, while useful, are less critical than the primary assertion.
 They often _precede_ the primary assertion to clarify any _secondary_ reasons why a test may fail.
 Secondary assertions are helpful if they make explicit any implicit assumptions by turning them into direct assertions.
 This often makes for clearer understanding.